Andorrann/fix-synologydrive/README.md

 ```
 &nbsp;
 > [!WARNING]
-> A reboot should not be necessary, but if you notice any aBnormal behavior, restart your NAS
+> A reboot should not be necessary, but if you notice any abnormal behavior, restart your NAS